 How will personal data breach reporting work in practice?

-Under GDPR the reporting of personal data breaches becomes a requirement where it is likely to result in a risk to the rights and freedoms of individuals.
+Under UK GDPR the reporting of personal data breaches becomes a requirement where it is likely to result in a risk to the rights and freedoms of individuals.
 In some cases this will also mean that the controller will also have to inform the affected individuals.

 How is the Privacy Impact Assessment (PIA) process different from the Data Protection Impact Assessment (DPIA) process?